hacdias/ownyourtrakt/README.md

 I decided to keep the most information possible so your micropub endpoint can make whatever transformations you want and you still have access to the IDs that can be used to fetch more info from the Trakt or other APIs.

+## Shortcomings

+1. It doesn't fetch watches that you add in the past.

 ## Example of episode request